-PE 475 Tests and Measurements (3)
+PE 475 Tests and Measurements in Physical Education and Sports (3)

 This course analyzes the measurements of motor behavior and evaluation of physical skills performance.
 Effectiveness of the program in physical education and exercise science is examined.
 Basic concepts of statistics are taught along with the introduction of computers as tools to be used in the professional arena.